Medical questions & health advice by board certified doctors

-How do Depo Provera and the NuvaRing differ?
+"How do Depo Provera and the NuvaRing differ?"

 What is the difference between Depo Provera and the NuvaRing?
 I'm trying to decide between types of birth control, and it's kind of intimidating how many kinds and brands there are to choose from.
 I think I've heard bad things about DepoProvera, but I can't remember.

 The device has basically the same side effects and effectiveness as oral contraceptive pills.
 Depo Provera on the other hand is a single hormone only which is injected under the skin every three months, resulting in contraception.
 It works slightly differently from the NuvaRing but is equally effective in preventing pregnancy.
 The main disadvantage with Depo Provera is that it can decrease bone mineral density.
 As always the diagnosis and the management of your particular concerns will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor to discuss your contraceptive options is recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.